BarnesFoundation/Barnes-Focus/README.md

 * Note: You must have a PSQL server running for the above rake commands to run successfully
 * Start server in development mode: `rails server`

+## About updating ES table
+If you're working locally/on localhost, from postman or any other ARC client, you'll have to make a POST request to this url: `POST: http://localhost:3000/jobs/update_es_cache` (make sure server is running)

+This will populate `es_cached_records` table with the artworks.

 ## About rake db:seed
 In V1, for in-app translations, we used to run `rake db:seed` command followed by `rake db:migrate` (on new env).
 This did few things for us:
  - Populate `translations` database table